Perfect Flaky Pie Crust

 Roll dough out on a lightly floured surface into a 13-inch circle.
 Transfer dough to a glass pie plate, pressing into bottom.
 Trim edges to 1-inch overhang, roll under, crimp edges, and prick bottom of crust with a fork; chill 15 minutes.

-Line pie crust with parchment paper, fill with dried beans or rice, and bake until crust is set, about 15 minutes; remove parchment and beans.
+Line pie crust with parchment paper or foil, fill with dried beans or rice, and blind bake until crust is set, about 15 minutes; remove parchment and beans.
 Bake crust until golden, 15–18 minutes.
 (Shield the edge of the crust with foil if it starts to get too brown.)
 Let crust cool completely before filling.

 Cut fats into the flour — as they melt, they leave pockets in the dough, resulting in a flaky crust.